onzfonz/comp227/src/content/5/en/part5b.md

 Define the configuration according to your liking.
 Fix all of the linter errors.

-Vite has installed ESlint to the project by default, so all that's left for you to do is define your desired configuration in the *.estlintrc.cjs* file.
+Vite has installed ESlint to the project by default, so all that's left for you to do is define your desired configuration in the *.eslintrc.cjs* file.

 </div>